 - Free/Reduced Price Student Meals

 The Bakken Museum offers their limited income discount to more than just food stamps users!
-You can qualify if you receive TANF, MFIP, WIC, General Assistance, Medical Assistance, MinnesotaCare, SSI, Social Security Disability Benefits, SNAP, Section 8, or Free/Reduced Price School Meals.
+You can qualify for $1 admission if you receive TANF, MFIP, WIC, General Assistance, Medical Assistance, MinnesotaCare, SSI, Social Security Disability Benefits, SNAP, Section 8, or Free/Reduced Price School Meals.

 You will need to provide proof of participation in one of those programs in order to receive the discount.